croblesm/Redgate-Summit/Demo_01/README.md

 # Demo 01 - Regular migrations

-* Create PostgreSQL container with BudgetFoods empty shell database
+* Connect to BudgetFoods database using PgAdmin
-* Connect to PostgreSQL using psql (within Docker)
+* Connect to database using psql (within Docker) --> Optional 👀
-* Execute basic PostgreSQL commands
 * Review Flyway migrations folder structure
-* Flyway migrations using Docker containers (V1 - BudgetFoods)
-* Flyway migrations using Docker containers (V2 - BudgetFoods)
-* Check BudgetFoods schema changes
-* Redo migrations (all at once)
-* Check PostgreSQL BudgetFoods database schema
+* Perform regular migration

 ## Questions?
 If you have questions or comments about this demo, don't hesitate to contact me at <crobles@dbamastery.com>